 4.4.2 DaCeg Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets; and

-4.4.3 we are under a duty to disclose or share your data in order to comply with any legal obligation, or in order to enforce or apply any contract with you and other agreements; or to protect the rights, property, or safety of our business, our customers, or others.
+4.4.3 we are obliged to disclose or share your data to comply with any legal obligation, enforce or apply any contract with you and other agreements, or protect the rights, property, or safety of our business, our customers, or others.

-4.5 We review all our relationships with third parties carefully so that we can be sure as possible that their practices match our own commitments to you relating to privacy and security.
-We also comply with the Data Protection Legislation in our dealings with these third parties to ensure that your information is appropriately protected.
+4.5 We review all our relationships with third parties carefully so that we can be sure that their practices match our commitments to you relating to privacy and security.
+We also comply with the Data Protection Legislation in our dealings with these third parties to ensure your information is appropriately protected.

 5. Direct marketing and how you can change your preference

-5.1 We may send direct marketing communications to you, including by email, telephone or SMS or mail.
+5.1 We may send direct marketing communications to you, including by email, telephone, SMS, or mail.
 If we are required by law to have your consent to do this, then we will only do so if we have that consent.

 5.2 Whenever you receive direct marketing from us, you will be told how you can unsubscribe so that you no longer accept it.
 When we communicate via email, you will also be allowed to set or amend any preferences you have indicated to us.

-6. Where we store and transfer your data
+6. Where do we store and transfer your data

 6.1 Where we store your information ourselves, it is stored on our secure Microsoft cloud servers in the UK.
 However, where we share your information with third parties, this may involve transferring it to a country outside the EU and the European Economic Area (EEA).
 This may include countries that do not have data protection laws as strong as those in the UK or EU.
 Where we do this, we will take the steps required under the Data Protection Legislation to ensure that your information is appropriately protected.
 If you want further information about this, please contact us using the details in the Contact section below.